Identity Crisis - Talton Lodge & Talton House

 Some days I imagine conversations;

-“Apparently there’s this place called Talton lodge in Newbold where you can stay.
+“Apparently there’s this place called Talton lodge near Stratford-Upon-Avon where you can stay.
 There’s a Manor House, a boathouse, a wagon, wiggy wom and some yuts”

 “Is there?
-I live in Newbold.
-Are you sure you’re not thinking of Talton mill Farm shop and the Sea Scout Hut?
-I am sure Holby doesn’t keep wiggy woms and yuts which don’t sound edible, let alone tasty.”
+I live near Stratford-Upon-Avon.
+Are you sure you’re not thinking of Talton mill Farm shop?
+I am sure they don't keep wiggy woms and yuts which don’t sound edible, let alone tasty.”

 After the imaginings, I wonder whether we oughtn’t to get our marketing straightened out.
 I mean currently Talton Lodge just sounds like a rumour or a poorly kept secret.
 Then I think; well…. all that hearsay does at least sow intrigue.
-I mean you’d want to know if the mystical place in the village where you live does exist wouldn’t you?
+I mean you’d want to know if the mystical place near where you live does exist wouldn’t you?
 Perhaps you’d be piqued enough to tap Talton lodge into Google Earth over your morning coffee?
 If you did you’d find Google conspiring in the secrecy.
-Last time I looked the satellite images show a muddy walled garden with pig arcs, vegetable plots and a trampoline in it.
+When I first looked, the satellite images show a muddy walled garden with pig arcs, vegetable plots and a trampoline in it.
 If you were a historian you might even deduce from the photographs that it is a walled garden that actually dates back to at least the 1830s but you’d never know that you could stay there now.

 The pondering has led me to entrust Talton Lodge to Cartesian philosophy instead of a Marketing strategy: We think we exist therefore we must do.
 One good thing about Descartes is that if you’d rather think we don’t exist then we won’t exist for you.